-The Fund has interest income from cash deposits and corporate and government debt securities which are subject to final withholding tax.
+The Fund has interest income from cash deposits, fixed income securities and other investments which are subject to final withholding tax.
 Such income is presented at gross amount and the related final tax is presented in the statement of total comprehensive income as final withholding tax.
-Realized gain on sale of financial assets at FVTPL is tax-exempt.
+Realized gain on sale of financial assets at FVTPL is recorded net of applicable taxes.

-12.10 Functional and presentation currency
+12.9 Functional and presentation currency